Neuropathic Intestinal Dysmotility: Liyana’s Story

 New treatments — and cause for hope

-Liyana with her brother “Eventually, her team realized that the complexity of her condition meant she needed to be seen by a specialist, and they referred us to CHOP,” Ayaz says.
+“Eventually, her team realized that the complexity of her condition meant she needed to be seen by a specialist, and they referred us to CHOP,” Ayaz says.

 “CHOP had been on our radar as an option, but it was still a little scary,” he adds.
 “This would be our third hospital.
 We kept thinking this was the surgery or the medication that would fix it and it never was.
 It was hard to put a lot of faith into a new place.”

 Liyana first came to CHOP shortly before her first birthday and the family met with Hayat Mousa, MD, director of the Suzi and Scott Lustgarten GI Motility Center and world-renowned expert in pediatric gastrointestinal motility disorders.
-They also met with Joshua Eisenberg, MD, then-fellow, now an attending physician in the Division of Gastroenterology, Hepatology and Nutrition at CHOP.
+They also met with Joshua Eisenberg, MD, then-fellow, previously an attending physician in the Division of Gastroenterology, Hepatology and Nutrition at CHOP.

 Dr. Mousa and Dr. Eisenberg performed advanced diagnostic testing for Liyana – including antroduodenal manometry – to better understand the function of nerves and muscles in Liyana’s stomach and small intestine.
 Dr. Mousa discovered Liyana’s peristalsis (the involuntary constriction and relaxation of muscles in the intestines) was weak and not well coordinated — essentially, her intestines were ineffective at moving food through her digestive tract properly.
 Dr. Mousa developed a specific medication regimen to cut down on Liyana’s frequent vomiting.